vinnylawlor/usefulscripts/docs/FX Trading/FX_Trading_Terms_README.md

 ```

 ## 12. Portfolio Trading
 Execute a **set of trades** as part of a portfolio-wide optimization.
+In FX refers to executing a group of trades as part of a portfolio-wide strategy rather than individually.
+- Often involves multi-currency baskets, netting offsetting trades across the portfolio.
+- Reduces transaction costs by optimizing execution sequencing.
+- Can be combined with algorithmic strategies to achieve benchmark performance.

 ```mermaid
 flowchart LR